BenyAlbatross/tp/docs/UserGuide.md

 Example:
 ```
-add company/Google role/Software Engineer deadline/2025-09-17 pay/SGD 100,000
+add company/Google role/Software Engineer deadline/2025-09-17 pay/100000
 ```
-This command adds an internship at Google for the role of Software Engineer with a deadline of 17 September 2025, and a monthly salary of 100,000 SGD.
+This command adds an internship at Google for the role of Software Engineer with a deadline of 17 September 2025, and a monthly salary of $100000.

+---

 ### Removing an internship entry: `remove`
 Remove an existing internship entry from the internship list